What called you to NetworkSpinal and what is that?

 What’s your favorite thing to come home to after a long day at work?

-Richelle Knowles, D.C. along with her husband, Daniel Knowles, D.C. are the owners of Network Wellness Center in Boulder.
-They are widely regarded as the top, leading-edge, NeuroStructural health practitioners in the world and serve a wide variety of patients including pediatirc and pregnancy chiropractic care.
-They are also the founders of Lifetime Wellness Practice where they mentor chiropractors from across the world and teach cutting-edge NetworkSpinal techniques and and systems for practice success.
+Richelle Knowles, D.C. along with her husband, Daniel Knowles, D.C. are the owners of Network Wellness Center in Boulder, Colorado.
+They are among the leading NetworkSpinal practitioners in the world and provide care to a diverse range of patients, including children and pregnant individuals.
+They are also the founders of Lifetime Wellness Practice where they mentor chiropractors by helping them implement effective systems for thriving practices and teach NetworkSpinal around the world.
+They have recently been named Chiropractors of the Year by Sherman College of Chiropractic, where they both graduated as Doctors of Chiropractic.